 The Craft of Accounting Research Workshop: Planning, Performing, and Publishing Research in Accounting

 Please note: Registration for this workshop will close when it reaches capacity, or April 26, 2019, whichever comes first.

 Workshop Leaders: Hai Lu (University of Toronto), Khim Kelly (University of Central Florida) & Jee-Eun Shin (University of Toronto)

 This workshop is intended for doctoral students and junior faculty members interested in performing research and writing research-based articles for scholarly journals in accounting.
 It will concentrate on issues and problems involved in planning and performing research, early career issues and planning, as well as writing up and publishing results.
 The schedule will offer opportunities for selected participants to present and receive feedback on their own research ideas.
 The workshop will be most valuable to Ph.D. students who have completed their course work and begun developing their own research, and junior faculty seeking feedback on early-stage projects.

-Note: If you register for this workshop, you must complete an additional questionnaire.
-Details will follow via email after your conference registration has been completed.
-Your registration in the Craft Workshop is not final until your questionnaire has been received.
-Please complete it at your earliest convenience, as space in the workshop is limited, and will be filled on a first-come, first-served basis.
-Because of the importance of advance preparation to the success of this workshop, no registrations will be accepted after May 1, 2018, including on the day of the event.
+Note: Following registration, registrants may submit a proposal to be considered for presentation at the workshop.
+Details will follow via email after conference registration has been completed.
+Proposals must be submitted, and (if selected for presentation) presented, in English.
+Because of the importance of advance preparation to the success of this workshop, no registrations will be accepted after April 26, 2019, including on the day of the event.